StevenBlack/vocab/million-dollar-words.md

 Depraved or villainously wicked.
 The word can be used as a noun to describe a person who commits a not-so-serious crime.
 Fences are posted to keep miscreants out of parks; paints have been developed to discourage miscreants from drawing graffiti on buses and trains.
-Pronounced MISS-CREE-ANT.

 ### misogamy